HiveMQ Cloud Console

 Confluent Topic Mapping

-• Select HiveMQ to Confluent to define the source MQTT topic filter from which you want to stream messages to your Confluent Kafka cluster and the destination Kafka topic filte to receive the MQTT messages.
+• Select HiveMQ to Confluent to define the source MQTT topic from which you want to stream messages to your Confluent Kafka cluster and the destination Kafka topic to receive the MQTT messages.

 You can use + or # wildcards to match multiple MQTT topics.